Table of Contents

 A signal of thirst and hunger

-The body does signal us and its way is: the ability to differentiate between bitter, sweet, spicy, sour, as well as using the sense of smell – smelly food is most likely spoiled and we will not eat it.
-It is a primal instinct developed over millions of years of evolution
+The body signals to us that we are poisoned through the ability to differentiate between bitter, sweet, spicy, sour, as well as using the sense of smell – smelly food is most likely spoiled and we will not eat it.
+It’s a primal instinct developed over millions of years of evolution.

 Poisoning from plant toxins can manifest itself in different ways and at any time, which makes it a common and worrisome issue.
 Humans are exposed to a wide variety of toxins from plants, since each plant can contain hundreds or even thousands of different toxins.

-Research has shown that repeated exposure to certain flavors can change a person’s taste preferences over time.For example, a study published in the journal Appetite found that children who were repeatedly exposed to vegetables they initially disliked were more likely to develop a preference for those vegetables over time.
+Research has shown that repeated exposure to certain flavors can change a person’s taste preferences over time.
+A study published in the journal Appetite found that children who were repeatedly exposed to vegetables they initially disliked were more likely to develop a preference for those vegetables over time.

 In conclusion, plant toxins may pose a significant health risk, and children may exhibit a natural preference for sweet and fatty foods.
 However, repeated exposure to certain flavors can change taste preferences, and it is important to be aware of the potential long-term health consequences of prolonged exposure to certain substances.